meta-logi/metaagent-support/opcua-adapter-plugin/README.md

-**opcua-adapter-plugin** is an ingress plugin for the MetaAgent.
-The plugin works as an interal adapter in the MetaAgent.
-It collects data from OPC UA servers and provide the stream updates to the MetaAgent.
+**opcua-adapter-plugin** is an ingress plugin for MTConnect Agents.
+The plugin runs inside the agent as an internal adapter.
+It collects data from OPC UA servers and provide the stream updates.

-MetaAgent configuration example using this OPC UA ingress plugin:
+Here is a MTConnect agent configuration example using this OPC UA ingress plugin:
 ```
 Devices = _metaagent_.xml
 Port = 7979